How Much to Charge As a Personal Trainer

 1) How much are you worth?

 No matter how many fancy certificates you might have, your years of experience will be worth more to your clients.
-This doesn’t mean if you’re new to the game you can’t aim high, you just need to be sensible.
+This doesn’t mean that if you’re new to the game, you can’t aim high; you just need to be realistic.

 Along with how many qualifying years you have under your belt, look at other factors that have an impact on your experience, expertise, and reputation.
-Here are a few questions to ask yourself:
+When figuring out how much to charge as a personal trainer, here are a few questions to ask yourself:

 Be sure to single out any factors that differentiate you from the competition.
 Your unique attributes will help build consumer confidence in your brand that translates to financial value.